d0r1h/Churn-Analysis/README.md

 ## Inference Demo:

-Application is deployed on heroku and can be accessed on https://churn01.herokuapp.com/ and sample data to test app is [here](https://github.com/d0r1h/Churn-Analysis/blob/main/Examples/example_0.txt)
+Application is deployed on heroku and can be accessed on https://churn01.herokuapp.com/ and sample data for the test app is [here](https://github.com/d0r1h/Churn-Analysis/blob/main/Examples/example_0.txt)